 What is VA ArchNET?

-DHR's webpage to encourage networking among archaeologists and non-archaeologists interested in the topic within Virginia.
-If your organization would like to highlight a link to your site on this page, contact Dee DeRoche or by phone, (804) 482-6441.
+DHR created this webpage to enhance networking among archaeologists and non-archaeologists interested in the topic within Virginia.
+If your organization would like to contribute to this page or have this page linked to your site, contact Dee DeRoche; (804) 482-6441.

 Virginia Archaeology Month.
 Every October, Virginia celebrates Virginia archaeology at libraries, museums, historical societies, clubs, and at active archaeological sites.
 For more information, contact Dee DeRoche; (804) 482-6441.